Melbourne Genomics is in its final program of work.

 Genomic information management

-These projects will take our GenoVic clinical system forward and support the ethical use of genomic data for clinical care and research.
+These projects advanced the Genomical software platform and informed the ethical use of genomic data for clinical care.

 • Data access and reuse